DXHeroes/knowledge-base-content/practices/pair_programming.md

 # Pair Programming

+## TL;DR

+When two developers work on the same computer, things can get messy.
+Learn how to benefit from this technique.

 ## What Is a Pair Programming

 Pair programming is a practice of two programmers working together on the same task at a single computer.
 Typically, one of them is a driver (or a pilot) and the second one is a navigator.
 The driver writes the code and the navigator reviews the code and plans the action.
 The goal is to increase software quality without impacting time to deliver.
 When two people work on the same project at a single computer, they add as much functionality as if they work separately but it is much higher in quality.